If You’re Experiencing Any of These 15 Feelings, You’re Very Easily Overwhelmed

 Unsplash

 When you’re overwhelmed, your confidence can take a hit.
 If you notice that you’re constantly seeking approval or reassurance from friends, family, or colleagues, it might be because you’re feeling unsure of your own judgement.
-This need for external validation can be exhausting for both you and the people around you.
+Needing so much external validation can be exhausting for both you and the people around you.